Q & A

-Some players will continue the season through the 1st week in August as participants in the MBL's August Classic.
+Some players will continue the season through the 1st week in August as volunteer participants in the MBL's August Classic.

 Tryouts may be scary for some parents and some kids but there is really nothing to fear.
 While decisions at each level are never "black and white" both house majors and traveling programs have a well defined set of criteria and skills that we are looking for.
 They also have a number of individuals making the decisions so there are checks and balances in the system.

 Ultimately kids and parents have ideas and hope for what levels of play a child make make but at the end of tryouts our goal is to assign players to a level that match their skills.
 It is best for everyone if kids play at the right level that both challenges them and that they can have confidence that allows them to enjoy the sport.
 Each program has the guidelines used for the many tryout regions and levels at the following: